1984

 want to miss out on the whole mixing process."

 later.
-The rest of the band felt fine to go on holidays leaving Alan behind in the
+The rest of the band felt fine about going on holiday, to leave Alan behind

 Servant.